 - Exposure (whether the unit faces south, north, east or west) will impact value

-- Layouts – Buyers will pay more for layouts with more useable space rather than lots of hallways or a big foyer
+- Layouts – Buyers will pay more for layouts with more usable space rather than lots of hallways or a big foyer

 - Corner units are worth more than non-corner units